-Over 30 years ago a group of activists put their bodies on the line to prevent a road being built through the Daintree Lowland Rainforest from Cape Tribulation to Cooktown.
-The Bloomfield Track was eventually built, however, resulting from the protests known as the Daintree Blockade the Wet Tropics rainforests of North Queensland were inscribed on the World Heritage list.
+Close to 40 years ago, a group of activists put their bodies on the line to prevent a road being built through the Daintree Lowland Rainforest from Cape Tribulation to Cooktown.
+The Bloomfield Track was eventually built, however, resulting from the protests known collectively as the Daintree Blockade, the Wet Tropics rainforests of North Queensland were inscribed on the World Heritage list.
 Many people assumed Australia’s most biodiverse rainforest would be protected forever.

 “Within the region, the Daintree River to Cape Tribulation coast has a special status.
 It is the last surviving, essentially intact, tropical lowland rainforest in Australia.
 It has one of the highest diversity of plant families anywhere in the world.
 Its rarity, fame and superlative beauty make it one of the foundations of the region’s economy.
 It is the only place in the world where two World Heritage Areas meet.” - IUCN

 Unfortunately, plans have resurfaced for further development in an area most Australians thought was secure from development.
-Only now the threat is even more significant.
-With plans for widening and straightening the main road comes calls for a bridge over the Daintree River as well as a gas fired power station to provide reticulated electricity.
-The Australian Government is even considering subsidising development – and right at a time when it has no money for conservation.
+Now, the threat is even more significant: renewed calls for a bridge over the Daintree River and an $18.75 million commitment from the federal government to supply reticulated electricity to the Daintree, at a time when it has no money for conservation.

-This is one place where conservation should come before development, yet there is no shared vision for the Daintree’s future and there is no conservation management plan for the area.
+This is one place where conservation should come before development, yet there is no shared vision for the Daintree’s future.

-In the Mid 1980’s a pro-development State Government inappropriately rezoned leasehold and freehold in the Daintree Lowlands Rainforest, enabling a developer to subdivide it into approximately 1,100 blocks.
+In the mid-1980s, a pro-development state government inappropriately rezoned leasehold and freehold in the Daintree Lowlands Rainforest, enabling a developer to subdivide it into 1,136 blocks.
 This has resulted in inappropriate road building, clearing and development of high conservation value rainforest.
-IN the 1990’s and 2000’s the Douglas Shire Council, and the Queensland and Australian governments all contributed financially to the purchase or ‘buyback’ of freehold land aimed at preventing development and winding back the impacts of the subdivision.
+In the 1990s and 2000s, the Douglas Shire Council and the Queensland and Australian governments all contributed financially to the purchase or ‘buyback’ of freehold land aimed at preventing development and winding back the impacts of the subdivision.
 For 25 years, this has been complemented through acquisitions by local and national non-profit conservation organisations.
 These new proposed developments would give support for further rural residential development and must be stopped.

 Cr.
 Michael Kerr, Douglas Shire Council Mayor.